 can I book the entire site for a gathering or celebration? – sorry, our garden isn’t suitable for exclusive hire.

 why the late check-in fee? – there’s just the two of us running the campsite, holiday cottage & pub.
-For insurance purposes we need to show guests around & instruct on safe usage of woodburners etc so late arrivals can be very inconvenient.
+For insurance purposes we need to show guests around & give instructions on safe usage of woodburners etc so late arrivals can be tricky.
 Please note we cannot allow check-ins between 6pm & 7pm on pub nights (Fri-Mon) or after 9pm on any night.

 what do I need to bring with me? – please visit the ‘facilities’ page and read the ‘packing list’ on the page of your chosen accommodation.

 What is the garden like?
 The garden itself is small & peaceful.
 The compact nature of the site & shared spaces give the garden a friendly sense of community, yet each of the accommodation options are surrounded by trees/shrubs and offer a small secluded private outdoor space & have enough distance between them to have a feeling of privacy & space.

 Set in what used to be the pub’s beer garden, and tucked away behind a perimeter of hedges and mature trees, the various tents and structures are dotted about amongst winding pathways leading you through trees & wildlife areas.
 At night the site is enchantingly lit by solar lights.